Module overview

 Financial markets form the source of a vast number of challenging computational problems.
 These are not only intellectually challenging from the point of view of computational modelling, but the financial sector is also an employer of a significant fraction of graduates of Computer Science, Software Engineering, Artificial Intelligence and Data Science.

-This module covers two aspects of the use of computational processing in Finance,
+This module covers three aspects around the use of computational processing in Finance:

 - The use of computation in the analysis of finance algorithmic instruments.
-This includes the use of statistical analysis and machine learning.
+This includes the use of time series analysis and algorithmic trading.

 - The computation and programming concepts behind cryptocurrencies.